 Yeast is one of the most important ingredients in beer making.
 Through the biological process called ethanol fermentation, yeast can convert sugar into alcohol and carbon dioxide, two features that define beer.

-After fermentation, many large commercial breweries kill and remove live yeast through filtration and pasteurization.
+After fermentation, many large commercial breweries remove live yeast through filtration and pasteurization.
 Beers from small craft breweries, on the other hand, will often contain live yeast used to carbonate their bottles.

 Let’s take a look at the important role yeast plays in the brewing process and the different ways breweries use or remove yeast after primary fermentation, and why.

 Most people know that yeast is an integral part of the beer brewing process.

 While every beer ever made has been in contact with yeast at some point, modern filtration and pasteurization methods can remove live yeasts left in the beer.
 However, some traditional and craft breweries leave behind some live yeast to carbonate and bottle condition their beers.